power-f-GOD/weather-app/README.md

 # weather-app
-A Practice Project turned 'Awesome Project'! :D
+A Practice Project which turned out to be something nice! 😁 🔥 😎 ... fallback emoji: :D B)